brunoxti/RustAlgorithmicsDataStructures/README.md

 # BasicsRustAlgorithms
-Basics algorithms with data structures in rust programing lenguage.
+Basics algorithms with data structures in rust programing language.